 Mopping the floor can happen once a week.

 Hardwood floors look stunning in a home.
 If you maintain them properly, you will keep them nicer longer.

-Cleaning hard wood floor can be pretty simple if you don’t procrastinate and clean up problems before they get worse.
+Cleaning hardwood floors can be pretty simple if you don’t procrastinate and clean up problems before they get worse.